or163/Olympics-By-Gender-Visualiztion/README.md

 which contains every athlete that participated in the olympics (summer and winter) and their stats (physical, sport type and medal type or none)
 I had to manipulate the data With R ,clean it and aggregate by Year, country and gender.

-during the work, I noticed that there are way less female participants in the early 20th century olympics and a normalization ratio is required female medal ratio - female medal winners/ total female participants in this country male medal ratio - male medal winners/ total male participants in this country *Ratio* - female medal ratio/male medal ratio
+During the work, I noticed that there are way less female participants in the early 20th century olympics and a normalization ratio is required female medal ratio - female medal winners/ total female participants in this country male medal ratio - male medal winners/ total male participants in this country *Ratio* - female medal ratio/male medal ratio